Laraki Motors Epitome Concept Car

 This Concept Car is meant to give new meaning to the word ‘excess’, This car was built to be the most extreme car ever, and it seems to have met that goal just with the body alone.
 Even if it doesn’t move, it is a work of art.
 However, this car also moves – quickly – which makes it even better.

 This wild and amazing muscle car / supercar was designed and built by a yachting executive and his team.
 This is truly an incredible car.
-This supercar was built on the idea that someone could take existing parts, customize them, add some new parts, and put all those things together in a new configuration.
+The Laraki Motors Epitome Supercar Concept Car was built on the idea that someone could take existing parts, customize them, add some new parts, and put all those things together in a new configuration.
 The end result would be a product that is greater than the sum of its parts.
 This idea has proven to be quite successful by other custom builders that have created such masterpieces as the Shelby Mustang, the Roush Mustang, and the Callaway Corvette, among others.
 The guys at Laraki took that idea to an entirely new level with the Laraki Motors Epitome Concept Car.

 Wild Child With An Amazing Pedigree